Nepal income tax brackets 2082/83: a salaried person's cheat sheet

 Conditions:

-If you check both boxes (female sole filer, employment-only), the rebate is automatic in your TDS calculation.
+If both boxes are checked (female sole filer, employment-only), the rebate is automatic in your TDS calculation.
 If your employer's payroll system isn't applying it, point them to Schedule 1, Section 1(2) of the Income Tax Act and ask them to fix it.

 Couple status — when to elect it

 Married couples can file jointly (couple) or each as individuals (sole).
-The choice is once per year and made on the return.
+The choice is made once per year on the return.

 Couple wins when: